Amulya-999/vsdsquadron-mini-internship/README.md

     ![task 2](https://github.com/Amulya-999/vsdsquadron-mini-internship/assets/170462957/6cd3dfbb-46b0-4316-92d5-72eeae3ad3cb)

-10. as shown in fig , all the instructions in verilog code is hardcoded.
+10. as shown in fig , all the instructions in verilog code is hardcoded.<br>

 #### what is hardcoded ISA ?